-Barber’s son, Charles, grew up in his father’s office and soon followed him into the profession.
-Charles enrolled in the School of Architecture led by Paul Cret at the University of Pennsylvania.
-Later, George sent Charles on the traditional Beaux Arts tour of European architecture.
-After graduation, Charles setup a practice in Knoxville and worked with E.A.
-Seahorn, Dean Parmleee, and his cousin, David West Barber.
-In 1915, Ben F. McMurry joined Barber to form Barber & McMurry Architects.
-McMurry was also a graduate of Cret’s program in Pennsylvania.
-He and Barber launched an active practice of recognized styles of design and quickly gained a reputation as leading residential architects.
+George's son, Charles, grew up in his father’s office and soon followed him into the profession.
+Charles enrolled in the School of Architecture at the University of Pennsylvania, where he studied under Paul Cret, a leader in the Beaux Arts movement, and later toured Europe studying architectural styles.
+After graduation, Charles founded a practice in Knoxville with E.A.
+Seahorn, E. Dean Parmelee, and Charles's cousin, David West Barber.
+In 1915, Ben F. McMurry joined joined the firm, which was then called Barber & McMurry Architects.
+McMurry, a Blount County native, was also a graduate of Cret’s program in Pennsylvania.
+Together, Ben and Charles designed many iconic residences in and around Knoxville, notably in the Sequoyah Hills area, quickly gaining a reputation as leading residential architects.

 Just after the turn of the century, the firm modified its name to BarberMcMurry Architects.
 Today, the firm's portfolio includes experience in virtually every building type.
 As BarberMcMurry continues to evolve and adopt innovative practices in sustainability and technology, the firm remains committed to the high architectural design standards inherited from the firm's founders.
 We continue to embrace Charles Barber's building philosophy: that every building must express character in its design and in its effect upon those who use it and experience it.